Nami Tamaki: Anime and game industry

 Nami has a relatively close relationship with the ACG (Anime, Comics, Game) industry, as she contributed to several ACG franchises with her music.
 Well-known examples of her contributions include those in the Gundam SEED and Gundam SEED Destiny franchise ("Realize", "Believe", "Reason", "Result" and "IDentity"), "Brightdown", an opening song for the anime series D.Gray-man, and "Sanctuary", an opening song for the anime series Kiba.

 She also performed the song "Fortune" as the main theme for the PS2 role-playing game Radiata Stories (as well as having a cameo appearance in the Japanese version of the game itself), and "CASTAWAY" as the theme song for a GBA turn-based strategy game, Super Robot Wars J. The release of "CASTAWAY" also featured a cover of the famous theme song "Get Wild" from the anime City Hunter, originally performed by TM Network.

 Nami's 16th single, "Give Me Up", was used as the theme song for the anime Yatterman.
 Another song, "Negai Hoshi", which is included in her 17th single, is the theme song for the Wii RPG, Arc Rise Fantasia, while her 18th single, "Moshimo Negai ga..." is also the theme song for another Wii RPG, Valhalla Knights: Eldar Saga.
 Both games were released by Marvelous Entertainment.

 Health

 In 2014, Nami announced that she had become frustrated as she was having trouble singing her songs.
-She then went on to state that she had been struggling with sinitus since a young age and had regularly been receiving treatment, but decided to get surgery to fix the problem.
+She then went on to state that she had been struggling with sinusitis since a young age and had regularly been receiving treatment, but decided to get surgery to fix the problem.
 Once recovered, she said that she felt good and no longer had problems.
 However, in 2015 she was diagnosed with vocal nodules as she had been having pain while singing once again.
 Tamaki stated that she would be receiving treatment during her current activities and that her plans for her upcoming musical would continue as planned.
 Due to her condition, she had to cut back her performance set-list while promoting for Everlasting Love.